 Recurve and compound crossbows are getting closer and closer if you look at their main characteristics - power, size, ease of loading, and so on.

 Yes, compound crossbows have an easier time ejecting those arrows at over 400 fps (feet per second).
 But the gap is melting and there are at least a couple of battle-tested 400-420 fps recurve crossbows on the market.

 Here is the time to add a small clarification: there aren't that many companies that make recurve crossbows.
 And if you are looking to buy a recurve crossbow from a reputable manufacturer, you basically have one choice: Excalibur.

-They offer the Assassin 420 TD (stands for “takedown”) model, which can shoot arrows at 420 fps, which is quite impressive for a recurve crossbow.
-There aren’t even that many compound crossbows that reach that speed.
+For instance, they offer the Assassin 420 TD (stands for "takedown") model, which can shoot arrows at 420 fps, which is quite impressive for a recurve crossbow.
+There aren't even that many compound crossbows that reach that speed.

 For comparison, look at one of the models of another popular brand, which is specialized in the production of compound crossbows:

 The Nitro XRT by TenPoint features the whooping 470 fps and "reverse limbs" style.

 Now let's look at their technical specifications in more detail: